erezsh/reladiff/docs/how-to-use.md

 ## Tips

-- If you only care for a boolean (yes/no) response, set `--limit=1` for a much faster result.
+- If you are only interested in whether something changed, i.e. a yes/no answer, set `--limit 1`.
+Reladiff will return as soon as it finds the first difference.

+- Ensure that you have indexes on the columns you are comparing.
+Preferably a compound index, if relevant.
+You can run with `--interactive` to see an EXPLAIN for the queries.

 - Setting a higher thread count may help performance significantly, depending on the database.
+For databases that limit concurrency per query, such as PostgreSQL/MySQL, this can improve performance dramatically.

-- a low `--bisection-threshold` will minimize the amount of network transfer.
+- A low `--bisection-threshold` will minimize the amount of network transfer.
 But if network isn't an issue, a high `--bisection-threshold` will make Reladiff run a lot faster.

+- If the table is very large, consider a larger --bisection-factor.
+Otherwise, you may run into timeouts.

+- The fewer columns you verify, the faster Reladiff will be.
+If you're only interested in additions/deletions, verifying the primary key could be enough.
+If you have an automatic `updated` column, it might be enough to capture changes, i.e. comparing all the data isn't always necessary.